>> Features and Comparisons

 accounting data (e.g. donation worksheet, expense worksheet,

-receipts worksheet or annual report worksheet) (for a
+receipts worksheet, annual report worksheet) (for a

 overview of CAMS click

-provides for simple setup and production, involving the download of
+provides for simple setup and production, involving the download of the

-an Excel spreadsheet for each fiscal year.
+latest CAMS Excel spreadsheet for each fiscal year.
 Download and setup

 be repeated annually since CAMS can support only one